Slow persuasion: Equilibrium information provision

 It follows that either one or two beliefs are induced, depending on $p_0$.

-Given \Cref{proposition:beliefs_comp_stat}, it is intuitive that less information will be provided in the dynamic model than in the benchmark, since the latter corresponds (informally) to the case $r=0$ of perfect patience.
-The following result shows in addition that information provision by a patient principal is close to that in the persuasion benchmark:
+Given \Cref{proposition:beliefs_comp_stat}, it is intuitive that less information will be provided in the dynamic model than in the benchmark, since the latter corresponds (informally) to the case $\widebar{\lambda} = \infty$ of instantaneous information arrival.
+The following result shows that information provision is close to that in the unconstrained benchmark when evidence accumulates fast (high $\widebar{\lambda}$).